-- i.
-A key decision means a Cabinet decision which is likely: - to result in the Council incurring expenditure or making savings which amount to either £50,000 or 20% (whichever is the larger) of the gross expenditure budget for the service or general function to which the decision relates; or - 2. to be significant in terms of its effect on communities living or working in an area comprising two or more wards within the Borough of Eastleigh. - ii.
+- to result in the Council incurring expenditure or making savings which amount to either £50,000 or 20% (whichever is the larger) of the gross expenditure budget for the service or general function to which the decision relates; or - 2. to be significant in terms of its effect on communities living or working in an area comprising two or more wards within the Borough of Eastleigh. - ii.
 Paragraph (i) above shall not apply: - 1. if the expenditure or savings are part of a programme already approved; or - 2. if it is a decision taken by the Corporate Director (CFO) (or statutory Chief Financial Officer) in accordance with the approved Treasury Management Policy. - iii.
 A decision-taker may only make a key decision in accordance with the requirements of the Cabinet Procedure Rules set out in Part 4 of this Constitution.

-15.05 Decision Making by the Full Council
+16.05 Decision Making by the Full Council